 REGISTRATION OUTREACH SERVICES (OS)/PARENT CENTRAL (PC), BLDG.
-412 STERLING DRIVE, PHONE: 718-630-4805
+404 STERLING DRIVE, PHONE: 718-630-4812

-OUTREACH SERVICES (OS)/PARENT CENTRAL (PC):

-Parent Central is your gateway to CYS!
-Whether you are looking for full day care or want to know when the next teen dance is scheduled, you will find that information here.
-OS/PC has information on all Fort Hamilton CYS Programming: Child Development Centers (CDC), Family Child Care (FCC), School Age Services (SAS), Youth Services (YS)-Middle School/Teen (MS/T), School Liaison (SLO), Sports, SKIES Unlimited Instructional Programs, Parent Education and volunteer opportunities.
+Outreach Service Services (OS) / Parental Central (PC): Parent Central is your gateway to CYSS!
+OS/PC has information on all Fort Hamilton CYSS Programming: Child Development Centers (CDC), Family Child Care (FCC), School Age Services (SAS), Youth Services (YS)"Middle School/Teen (MS/T), School Liaison (SLO), Sports, SKIES Unlimited Instructional Programs, Parent Education and volunteer opportunities.
 Programs are available for children age 4 weeks through 18 years of age.

-If enrolling for any of the programs or activities listed in this handbook, the parent or guardian of the child or youth must be eligible for services, have completed the CYS forms and have provided a valid Government ID card, proof of child's immunizations and complete all forms required for data entry into the Child & Youth Management System (CYMS) prior to enrollment.
-Parents registering for CYS programs are seen Monday through Friday 08:30-17:00 Packets containing registration forms and a registration checklist detailing requirements may be picked up during hours of operation or downloaded from the Fort Hamilton website: http://www.hamiltonmwr.com.
+For enrollments, parent or guardian of the child / youth must be eligible for services, have completed the CYSS forms and have provided a valid Government ID card, proof of child's immunizations and complete all forms required for data entry into the Child & Youth Management System (CYMS) prior to enrollment.
 Completed forms and necessary documents must be presented at the time of registration.
 There are no fees for registering your child or youth.